QnnOkabayashi/Quantum/README.md

 ### Constructing a Matrix from `Matrix`

-Constructing a Matrix from another Matrix will simply copy the contents.
+Constructing a Matrix from another matrix will simply copy the contents.
 The `dims` argument is ignored in this case.
 ```python
 >>> A = Matrix(5, dims=(2,3))